2019 Sri Lanka Easter bombings: Prior to the attacks

 The cohorts of Hashim had stayed in contact through WhatsApp and Telegram.
 The planning for a future attack may have begun in mid-2018, though the group hadn't selected any target.
 Investigators believe that the Easter attack plan came into being much later, with roles of perpetrators being decided upon only shortly before Easter.
 They had communicated through Threema a few weeks before the attack.

 In January 2019 a stockpile of suspicious explosives was discovered near the Wilpattu National Park which contained 100 kilos of high explosives and 100 detonators.
 The police confirmed that this was from a "newly formed radical Muslim group".
 On 16 April a parked motorcycle in Kattankudy carrying explosives detonated without casualties during a lightning storm.

+Presidential Commission of Inquiry into the Easter Sunday bombings report reveals that in January 2019, four months before the attack, Asanga Abeyagoonasekera, then Director General of the Institute of National Security Studies Sri Lanka (INSSSL), prepared and submitted a Monthly Threat Forecast (MTF) to President Maithripala Sirisena.
+The report highlighted a significant national security threat following the discovery of detonators in Wilpattu.
+This MTF was a confidential document intended exclusively for the President's review..

 Attacks

 Christians were attending Easter Sunday services when the bombings took place, targeting churches and hotels around Sri Lanka.
 The sequence and coordination of the bombings were planned to cause maximum destruction, targeting Christians during worship services across the island nation, and targeting guests during breakfast in beachfront hotels in the capital.
 All six of the first set of explosions targeting the churches and hotels were carried out by suicide bombers.

-The first blast took place in the Shrine of St. Anthony, a historic Catholic church in the capital, where more than 50 people were killed.
+The first blast took place in the Shrine of St. Anthony, a historic Catholic church in the capital, where more than 40 people were killed.
 The second blast took place in St. Sebastian's Church in the Christian-majority suburb of Negombo, to the north of Colombo and Sri Jayawardenepura Kotte.
 Over 100 people were killed at St. Sebastian's Church.
 St. Sebastian's is also close to Sri Lanka's main airport, Bandaranaike International Airport, where security was heightened.

 On the other side of the island in Batticaloa, a bomb blast 15 minutes later killed 30 people at the Protestant evangelical Zion Church.

 Sri Lankan media reported at least 40 people killed in Colombo, between St. Anthony's and the hotels.